SnabShiferV2/wkJellyWorm/readme.md

 ## Building:
 Use cmake Release or RelWithDebInfo build types with MSVC compiler.
 Debug build types will not work due to custom calling conventions in some hooked functions.

+#Attention!
+Now updated version of WkJellyWorm Can be installed on: https://github.com/SnabShiferV2/wkJellyWorm